Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 shim vs polyfill vs ponyfill
 shrinkwrap
 simple average
-single source of truth
-single source of truth
 single source of truth (SSOT)
 Site-specific browser https://en.wikipedia.org/wiki/Site-specific_browser
 SLI Service Level Indicator A measurement of how reliable or performant a Capability is.
 Example: “time it takes to create a ticket”